gregorygavarian/Wordle-SQL/README.md

 I obtained the dictionary of English language words from https://github.com/dwyl/english-words?tab=readme-ov-file.
 I used the words_alpha.txt file since that is only alphabetical words instead of alphanumeric words.
 "First" and "1st" would be contained in the alphanumeric list, but "1st" would not be in the alphabetical-only list.
 I loaded the file into SQL to obtain the optimal way to search for the answer.

 First, which word should be the first one to search for?
-I believe it should be the highest use of high-frequency letters.
+I believe it should be the ones with the highest use of high-frequency letters.
 That is, if RSTLNE are the most-commonly used letters (as Wheel of Fortune would have us believe), then our first word should be composed of as many of letters as possible, without duplication.
 But I don't inherently believe that those are the most used letters, so let's find out which ones are.

 ```
 SELECT  SUM([A count]) [A count],